zeeev/wham/README.md

 WHAM can be easily run as a stand alone tool or as part of gkno (http://gkno.me) or bcbio-nextgen (http://bcbio-nextgen.readthedocs.org) pipelines.

-Currently we are preparing the WHAM manuscript.
-If you would like to use and cite this tool, for the time being, please cite the WHAM github page.